cjbottaro/tempest/README.md

 # Tempest

-Framework for distributed job topologies in Elixix (heavily influenced by Apache Storm).
+Framework for distributed job topologies in Elixir (heavily influenced by Apache Storm).

 The goal of this project is to be able to _very easily_ create and run